Are Probiotics the Next Big Thing in Skincare?

 Probiotics are microorganisms similar to the naturally occurring bacteria in the gut and facilitate numerous health functions, from serotonin production and digestion to increasing resistance to illness and infection.
 The more good bacteria in the body, the more likely we are to prevent the bad bacteria from taking over and causing issues like gastrointestinal symptoms, IBS and inflammation.

 The types of bacteria living on the skin and in the gut are however fundamentally different.
 The bacteria on skin is aerobic, meaning it needs oxygen to survive, whereas those in the gut are predominantly anaerobic, meaning they can survive without oxygen.
 The skin’s microbiome is largely dependent on the environment, whereas the gut microbiome depends on the location within the gut and on extrinsic factors like diet.
+If you have an ingredient-dense or au natural product that you are looking to get in front of more consumer, consult our skincare market research experts.

 But if you dislike eating lots of live yoghurt and kefir – there’s good news!